mabreyes/image-processing-tensorflow/README.md

-# Selfpaced Machine Learning and TensorFlow codes
+# Image processing with Machine Learning and TensorFlow
-This repository is a collection of my machine learning and TensorFlow codes.
-It contains Python scripts, Markdowns, and Jupyter Notebooks.
-I'm a total beginner of Machine Learning so I'm pushing all my commits in this repository to every milestone and codes I've done during my selfpaced tutorials.
+This is my repository of my image processing, classification, and prediction with Machine Learning and TensorFlow.
+As a beginner in Machine Learning, I am pushing all commits to this repository so that you also can learn it on your own with limitations provided under the MIT license.

-The contents of this repository are of completion of the tutorial by [@pkmital/CADL](https://github.com/pkmital/CADL).
+The contents of this repository are of completion of the tutorial by [Parag K Mital](https://github.com/pkmital) which is [CADL](https://github.com/pkmital/CADL).
 Free online lesson can be found at [Kadenze](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info).

 ### Social media
 * Follow Marc X: [Facebook](https://facebook.com/marcreyesph), [GitHub](https://github.com/marcreyesph)